-I would like some advice on teaching teenage girls to swim.
+I would like advice on teaching teenage girls to swim.
 I have volunteered to teach some teenage girls at my school how to swim.
 I am an English teacher...)
-The problem is that most people in South Africa learn to swim as children and I am not sure how best to teach teens.
+The problem is that most people in South Africa learn to swim as children, and I am not sure how best to teach teens.
 Any tips?
 Thanks!

 The most important point to keep in mind at all times is the safety and control of your class.
 Especially as an English teacher, you probably have limited experience teaching swimming.

 If possible, I would strongly recommend having a lifeguard present on the poolside throughout your swimming lessons.
 If that is not possible, at least have another responsible adult with you as a backup because you will not be able to leave the poolside in an emergency.

 If they are non-swimmers, they must be taught in water depth that they can stand in, and the maximum number you should have in one class is about six pupils.
 That is a safe number to manage and teach.